 The band was assembled by Prince from the summer of 1981 to January 1982.

-After meeting Denise Matthews, a young Canadian model and aspiring actress, in January 1982, he proposed her to be part of the project, which she accepted.
+Whilst on tour Prince met Denise Matthews, a young Canadian model and aspiring actress.
+It is often reported they met at the American Music Awards in January 1982, but according to photographer Allen Beaulieu who was traveling on the tour she harassed the crew for backstage passes on various tour stops and eventually Beaulieu introduced her to Prince, who then proposed her to be part of the project.
 After Denise Matthews refused Prince's idea to rename her Vagina, the name of Vanity came up, and the band name changed accordingly.

-During the Controversy Tour, Prince found a third band member for the project in Brenda Bennett, his set and lighting designer Roy Benett's wife.
-She was on the tour accompanying her husband and doing hair and make-up for Prince and the band.
+A third band member for the project was also found during the Controversy Tour.
+Brenda Bennett, his set and lighting designer Roy Bennett's wife was on the tour accompanying her husband and doing hair and make-up for Prince and the band.
 She had been part of the Tombstone Blues band in the early-mid seventies.
 Apart from Brenda, none of the girls had any singing experience when they started recording vocals for their album.